zhiqwang/yolort/README.md

-# 🔦 Yolov5 Runtime Stack
+# 🔦 yolov5rt - YOLOv5 Runtime Stack

 [![Stable](https://github.com/zhiqwang/yolov5-rt-stack/workflows/Stable/badge.svg)](https://github.com/zhiqwang/yolov5-rt-stack/actions?query=workflow%3AStable) [![Nightly](https://github.com/zhiqwang/yolov5-rt-stack/workflows/Nightly/badge.svg)](https://github.com/zhiqwang/yolov5-rt-stack/actions?query=workflow%3ANightly)

-**What it is.** You like torchvision's faster-rcnn or retinanet?
-You like ultralytics/yolov5?
-You love yolov5-rt-stack!
-Yet another implementation of Ultralytics's [yolov5](https://github.com/ultralytics/yolov5), and with modules refactoring to make it available in deployment backends such as `libtorch`, `onnxruntime` and so on.
+**What it is.** Yet another implementation of Ultralytics's [yolov5](https://github.com/ultralytics/yolov5), and with modules refactoring to make it available in deployment backends such as `libtorch`, `onnxruntime` and so on.

+**About the code.** Follow the design principle of [detr](https://github.com/facebookresearch/detr): object detection should not be more difficult than classification, and should not require complex libraries for training and inference. `yolov5rt` is very simple to implement and experiment with.
+You like the implementation of torchvision's faster-rcnn, retinanet or detr?
+You like yolov5?
+You love `yolov5rt`!

 <a href=".github/zidane.jpg"><img src=".github/zidane.jpg" alt="YOLO inference demo" width="500"/></a>